 Why Is The Australian Partner Visa So Expensive?

 Probably the question that is most commonly asked to me about the Australian partner visa is this one.
 Just why is the visa so expensive?
-At around $7,000, not including credit card surcharges (for paying online) health checks, migration agent or police checks, the Australian partner visa is one of the most expensive partner visas in the world.
-In 2015, ironically just before we applied for our Australian partner visa, the cost went up by 50% (i.e. doubled), and on July of 2017 the price increased again (marginally) to the current price.
+At around $7,000, not including credit card surcharges (for paying online) health checks, police checks, or migration agent (optional) the Australian partner visa is one of the most expensive spouse visas in the world.
+In 2015, ironically just before we applied for our Australian partner visa, the cost doubled, and on July of 2017 the price increased again (marginally) to the current price.
 If you’re wondering why the cost is so expensive, you aren’t alone.
 Almost everyone is shocked at the immense cost of the visa, and there has been no explanation by the government on why the visa application cost is so high.
-Some have suggested it is to deter illegitimate applications, but it appears to be nothing less than money gouging.
+Some have suggested it is to deter illegitimate applications, but it appears to be a pretty clear case of revenue raising.

 Do I Need To Get A Migration Agent?